majidrp/DemographicAnalysis/Data/README.md

 The python script `clean_data.py` pulls from the `Raw_Data` folder (which contains the data directly from the census) and parses just the necessary rows and columns and returns it in JSON format.
-It is not completely finished yet, as there seems to be some bugs in different years when testing educational status (ie "S1501") for the years 2010-2015.
+There is a problem when parsing the `Counties`, which is being worked on, but it works fine for parsing the `States`.

 It then outputs the data into the appropriate folder, named such as `[YEAR]_ACS.json`, where `[YEAR]` is the year that the data is from.
 The format